 Special Needs Families Collaborative

-Together, Pools of Hope and Agape Christian Homes has served Long Beach's disabled community for over eight decades.
-Our understanding of the community and its landscape is the catalyst for this endeavor—convening direct service providers, educators and city officials to build a network of stakeholders focusing on improving the continuity of care, support and advocacy for families and caregivers of children with special needs.
-As the third largest city in Southern California, we are striving to make Long Beach a beacon for inclusion and diversity that not only embraces, but advances our most vulnerable populations.
+The Special Needs Families Collaborative (SNFC) is an exciting collaborative effort to establish through a partnership with the Long Beach Publc Library.
+This community engagement strategy convenes direct service providers, educators and city officials to improve the continuity of care, support and advocacy for families and caregivers of children with special needs (birth to 18 years of age and transitioning adults).
+As the third largest city in Southern California, we are striving to make Long Beach a beacon for inclusion and diversity that not only embrace but advance our most vulnerable populations.

-- Convene siloed service providers to build an integrated resource and referral mechanism
+- Convening siloed service providers to build an integrated resource and referral mechanism

 The Department of Developmental Services (DDS) provided services to 291,896 consumers with intellectual disabilities, which represents a 39.8% increase from January 1, 2006 to January 1, 2016.
 During the same period, Autism diagnoses increased from 17.4% to 32.7%.
 Of the total consumers, 77.5% or 226,205 reside in their family or guardian's home.
 Harbor Regional Center, serving the City of Long Beach, provides services to more than 11,000 people with intellectual disabilities and their families.
 About 15% are between birth and 2 years of age; 37% are between 3 and 18 years of age; and 48% are adults over 18 years of age.

 The SNFC will work together with stakeholders to ensure that Long Beach Special Needs Families receive supplemental supports including, but not limited to: